temporalio/sdk-dotnet/README.md

 * `Google.Protobuf.IMessage` instances
 * Anything that `System.Text.Json` supports

 Custom converters can be created for all uses.
-Due to potential sandboxing use, payload converters must be specified as types not instances.
 For example, to create client with a data converter that converts all C# property names to camel case, you would:

 ```csharp
 using System.Text.Json;